-Step-3.
-Pull the nylon strap approximately 7cm/70mm out through the buckle front slot.
-Then position the rear slotted hole on the buckle into the vertical position, which will allow the nylon strap to be pushed through the rear slotted hole on the buckle.
+Note: The picture shows a black plastic carry handle as supplied only on the EasyWeld / HandyWeld 160.
+Step-1.
+Being mindful to Step-2.
+Whilst holding the Step-3.
+Pull the nylon strap keep the buckle on the back of the plastic buckle, approximately 7cm/70mm Nylon Strap in the upward position the buckle so the out through the buckle facing direction, feed the nylon strap falls away from front slot.
+Then position strap through the rear the front slotted hole on the the rear slotted hole on of the plastic front panel buckle.
+This will then allow the buckle into the vertical housing by approximately vou to feed the nylon strap position, which will allow 25cm/250mm.
+Pull the up through the front slotted the nylon strap to be strap towards the rear of hole, over the top of the pushed through the rear the machine in line with the other nylon strap and up slotted hole on the buckle. plastic buckle. and out of the slot.
 Pull the strap through the slot in the direction towards the rear of the welding machine, leaving 3-4cm/30-40mm of strap hanging out.